wusai2333/trib/doc/lab1.md

   code internally as long as you can satisfy the ordering requirements speficied for `Home()` and `Tribs()` (you might find it very hard).
-  Nonetheless, intuitively, the clock argument tells the *oldest* tribble a user have seen (which might be always 0), hence the new posted tribble seems to better have a clock value that is larger than the old one.
+  Nonetheless, intuitively, the clock argument tells the *oldest* tribble a user have seen (which might be 0 if the user has not seen any tribble yet), hence the new posted tribble seems to better have a clock value that is larger than the argument.
 - **Generate the clock from the timestamp**.
 While 64-bit can cover a very wide time range even in the unit of nanoseconds, you should keep in mind that the front-ends are running on different servers with arbitrary physical